W-AIR Network Admin Guide - Sync over the air

 Check the Radio Coverage

-- Go to the main menu (the phone must be registered to the base station)
+- Press "Menu" key of the W-AIR handset (the phone must be registered to the base station)

 - Type *service* (*7378423*).